Sifflet Native App for Snowflake (private preview)

 Because of limitations on the Snowflake Native App framework and on the Sifflet Native App implementation:

-• It is not possible to grant future grants to an application.
-Because of this, discovery of new schemas in monitored tables is greatly limited and grants need to be explicitely given on all new schemas.
+future grantsto an application.
+Because of this, discovery of new schemas in monitored tables is greatly limited and grants need to be explicitely given on all new schemas. - Lineage is not available through the Snowflake Native App.